GreanBeetle/upwork-clone/README.md

 ## Planned features and functionality

 * Implement Edit Project functionality.
+Put this on the admin page.
 * Implement Delete Project functionality.
+Put this on the admin page.
 * Implement Post Job functionality.
 * Require Sign In to Post Job.
 * Display USERNAME when user is signed in.